 I’d like online counselling.
 What do I do now?

-Our waiting list for counselling is now full and are unable to accept new referrals at this time.
-We will post an update here when we are able to take referrals again.
+Apologies, our waiting list for online counselling is now full and are unable to register new clients at present.
+We will post an update when we are able to reopen our waiting list here via the counselling Service webpage).

 Online counselling fees: